Tudat/tudat/_sources/tutorials/tudatFeatures/accelerationSetup/thrustModels.rst.txt

         A :literal:`std::function< Eigen::Vector3d( const double ) >` returning a the thrust direction in the inertial frame as an ``Eigen::Vector3d`` (which should be of unit norm!) as a function of a ``double`` (representing time).
 Details on how to create such an :literal:`std::function` are given on :ref:`externalUtilityExamples`.

+.. warning:: When using the :class:`CustomThrustDirectionSettings`, the inertial to body-fixed rotation cannot be unambiguously defined.
+If you require this rotation (for instance when you also incorporate aerodynamic forces), use the :class:`CustomThrustOrientationSettings` class instead.

 As a possible example of how to use this function:

    .. code-block:: cpp